jo/dimensionist/README.md

-# dimensionist
+# Dimensionist
 CouchDB daemon to extract dimensions from image attachments.

 ## Usage
-dimensionist can be used as `os_daemon` and from the command line.
+Dimensionist can be used as `os_daemon` and from the command line.

-When dimensionist finds an image it will extract the dimensions ([http-image-size](https://github.com/jo/http-image-size)) and populate a `dimensions` property:
+When Dimensionist finds an image it will extract the dimensions ([http-image-size](https://github.com/jo/http-image-size)) and populate a `dimensions` property:
 ```json